Request Info

 Flatbed printhead

-One of the most essential components in any printing job is the printhead – which type of printhead is used greatly affects the overall outcome of the project.
-Here’s what you need to know about different printheads and how to select the most appropriate one for your specific printing project.
+The printhead is one of the most critical components in any printing job, directly influencing print quality, efficiency, and overall results.
+Here’s what you need to know about the different printhead and how to select the most appropriate one for your specific printing project.

 What is a Printhead?